ufs-community/uwtools/docs/sections/user_guide/cli/mode_config.rst

      empty: false
      repeat: 3

-* Show the values in the input config file that have unrendered Jinja2 variables/expressions or empty keys:
+* To show the values in the input config file that have unrendered Jinja2 variables/expressions or empty keys:

   .. code-block:: text